Motivic cohomology of equicharacteristic schemes: Definition of

-\end{theorem} \begin{proof} More precisely, we will obtain the square as the mod-$p^r$ reduction of the square of Theorem \ref{thm:graded-pieces_charp}(2).
-The bottom left corner of the square is indeed $R\Gamma_\sub{cdh}(X,W_r\Omega^j_\sub{log})[-j]$ by Theorem \ref{thm:cdh}(4), or rather by an analogue for mod-$p^r$ rather than mod-$p$.
+(Moreover, as $j$ varies, the maps are naturally ones of $\bb E_\infty$-algebras in graded complexes.) \end{proposition} \begin{proof} More precisely, we will obtain the square as the mod-$p^r$ reduction of the square of Theorem \ref{thm:graded-pieces_charp}(2).
+The bottom left corner of the square is indeed $R\Gamma_\sub{cdh}(X,W_r\Omega^j_\sub{log})[-j]$ by Theorem \ref{thm:cdh}(4), or rather by an analogue for mod-$p^r$ rather than mod-$p$, while the bottom right corner is the target of the cdh-sheafification map from the top right corner and therefore naturally identifies with $R\Gamma_\sub{\'eh}(X,W_r\Omega^j_\sub{log})[-j]$ by~\eqref{eqn_Geisser_eh}. \end{proof}